IRS Tax Settlement – How & When You Can Settle For Less

 With a lump sum cash offer in compromise, you make a 20 percent upfront payment and pay the rest of the settlement within five months.
 With a periodic payment offer in compromise, you pay the settlement over six to 24 months.

-A partial payment installment agreement allows you to make monthly payments on your tax debt.
-You make payments over several years, but you don’t pay all of the debt.
-As you make payments, some of the debt expires.
+A partial payment installment agreement allows you to make monthly payments on your tax liability.
+You make payments over several years, but you don’t pay all of the taxes owed.
+As you make payments, some of the taxes owed expire.
 That happens on the collection statute expiration date.

 Penalty abatement is when the IRS erases all or some of the tax penalties.
 There are multiple ways to qualify for penalty abatement.
 The IRS realizes that there are legitimate reasons for not paying or filing on time, and the agency created penalty abatement for this purpose.
 In particular, if you are late for the first time, it’s easy to get all of your penalties erased.